REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

 \item $\Pi(\mathcal{D})$ contains the Inertia Axiom:

 \item $\Pi(\mathcal{D})$ contains CWA for actions:

 \item Finally, we need the rule:

 which says that a fluent can only have one value at each time step. \end{itemize} \end{itemize} This completes the construction of encoding $\Pi(\mathcal{D})$ of system description $\mathcal{D}$.
-Please note that the axioms described above are shorthand for the set of ground instances obtained from them by replacing variables by (the available) ground terms from the corresponding sorts.
+Later we will consider a version of $\mathcal{D}$ in which time step $max\_step$ is set to some positive number k.
+We denote such a program by $\Pi^k(\mathcal{D})$. } \end{defn2}